erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 ## `lists:uniq/1,2`

-Returns a list containing the elements of List1 with duplicated elements removed (preserving the order of the elements).
+Removes duplicates from a list while preserving the order of the elements.
 The first occurrence of each element is kept.
+We already have `lists:usort` which also removes duplicates but return a sorted list.

 Examples:
 ```erlang
 > lists:uniq(fun([3,3,1,2,1,2,3]).
 [3,1,2]
 > lists:uniq([a, a, 1, b, 2, a, 3]).
 [a, 1, b, 2, 3]
 ```
-Returns a list containing the elements of List1 without the elements for which Fun returned duplicate values (preserving the order of the elements).
-The first occurrence of each element is kept.
+`lists:uniq/2` allows the user to specify with a fun how to determine that 2 elements in the list are equal.
+In the example below the provided fun is just testing the first element of the 2 tuples for equality.

 Examples:
 ```erlang